Perhaps you have noticed that your dog is intelligent, obedient, and good at picking up on new commands.

 However, there are a few key questions that you need to ask yourself before you undertake this training with your dog.
 Below, you will find a handy guide to service dog training and what it entails.

 Can my dog be a service dog?

-It can be a very good idea to take your dog in for a preliminary assessment to see if they have what it takes to start training as a service dog, before you spend any money on a training course for them.
+It can be an excellent idea to take your dog in for a preliminary assessment to see if they have what it takes to start training as a service dog before you spend any money on a training course for them.